Autumn is here, the days are getting shorter and the weather is changing. All these transformations can affect our mood and habits.

 - Regularly exercise.

-- Expose your body as much as possible to the light, even if it’s artificial; the decrease of sunlight exposure during the Winter season can alter our circadian rhythm and therefore the sleep-awake cycle!
+- Expose your body as much as possible to light, even if it’s artificial; the decrease of sunlight exposure during the Winter season can alter our circadian rhythm and therefore the sleep-awake cycle!

 Do not forget that a good sleep is cause-and-effect of an healthy life style.